Rebranding companies – we are the experts

 Brand launches and the creation of new brands are a small part of what we do at Stealing Share.

-Can you be only a rebranding company?
+Are we only a rebranding company?

 It is impossible to be solely a rebranding company.
-Rebranding companies must apply many of the tools utilized in a new brand launch when rebranding and redefining an existing brand.
+Rebranding companies must apply many of the tools utilized in a brand launch when rebranding and redefining an existing brand.

 The skill set needed to create a new brand and the components of a rebranding project are similar.
 However, you must concentrate on the rebrand by looking clearly into the eyes of the prospect AND the current customer.

-Also, unless the goal is brand repair (for example, a brand that has withstood unflattering PR or a product failure of some sort), you must find a way to hold onto the equities in the existing brand.
+Also, unless the goal is brand repair (for example, a brand that has withstood unflattering PR or a product failure of some sort), you must find a way to hold onto the equities of the existing brand.